 Progress on the Swamp Rabbit Trail’s Cleveland Connection, which has been dubbed “the Paperclip” for its winding path, has been held up by questions over the Richland Way tunnel.

-The tunnel is 17-18 feet wide and 10 feet high, and currently allows for two-way traffic including pedestrian traffic, but has poor visibility and sight lines.
-Tourism director Angie Prosser and mobility coordinator Calin Owens presented solutions to the DOT-owned tunnel, noting the options they have are limited.
+The tunnel is 17-18 feet wide and 10 feet high and allows for two-way traffic including pedestrian traffic, but has poor visibility and sight lines.
+Tourism director Angie Prosser and mobility coordinator Calin Owens during a recent City Council work session presented solutions to the DOT-owned tunnel, noting the options they have are limited.

 “Cleveland Park has become a speedway,” Prosser said.